 The Compensation Committee compared the Company's programs with a peer group of global telecommunications companies, which was selected with the help of compensation consultant Frederic W. Cook & Company.
 The peer companies included Acme Packet, Inc., ADTRAN, Inc., Airvana, Inc. (which recently announced that it is to be acquired by a group of private equity firms), Blue Coat Systems, Inc., Digi International Inc., EMS Technologies, Inc., Emulex Corporation, Extreme Networks, Inc., Harmonic Inc., Ixia, Starent Networks LLC (which recently announced that it is to be acquired by Cisco Systems) and Tekelec.
 The peer group selection factors included revenue size (primarily companies in the \$100 million to \$500 million annual revenue range with medium revenue of \$357 million) and industry (including all high-technology companies with a majority in the networking/telecommunications industry).
 A new group was used for purposes of 2009 compensation decisions.
 The Compensation Committee no longer included Juniper Networks, Inc., LEAP Wireless International, Inc., UT Starcom, Inc., Ciena Corporation and XO Communications, LLC because each of these companies had significantly higher revenues, total assets and headcount than Sonus and its other peer companies.
-Sycamore Networks, Inc. was not included because it had significantly less revenue than Sonus and its other peer companies.
-Red Hat, Inc. was not considered a peer because it is in the systems software business and LEAP Wireless International, Inc. was not considered a peer because it is in the wireless telecommunications services industry.
-The Compensation Committee believed that the 2009 peer group was more cohesive than the 2008 peer group, as the updated peer companies had similar revenues ranging from \$116 million to \$501 million and hired similar types of employees with comparable skill sets.
-Additionally, each of the companies in our 2009 peer group was classified under the "Communications Equipment" Global Industry Classification Standard sub-industry descrip
+Sycamore Networks, Inc. was not included because it had significantly here than Sonus and its other peer companies services industry.
+The Compensation Committee believed that the 2009 peer group was not considered a peer because it is in the systems software business and LEAP Wireless International, Inc. was not considered a peer because it is in the systems set lecommunication services industry.
+The Compensation Committee believed that the 2009 peer group was not considered a peer because it is in the systems software business and LEAP Wireless International, Inc. was not considered a peer because it is in the systems software business and LEAP Wireless International, Inc. was not considered a peer because it is in the wireless telecommunications services industry.